 As a national preventive mechanism, the Authority must:

 The Human Rights Commission has overall responsibility for coordinating New Zealand’s programme of monitoring and reporting on places of detention in compliance with the protocol.

 This work helps New Zealand to fulfil its obligations under the Optional Protocol to the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT).

-The third annual report of the independent agencies appointed to monitor places of detention in New Zealand under the Optional Protocol to the Convention against Torture (OPCAT) has been presented to Parliament.
+The seventh annual report of the independent agencies appointed to monitor places of detention in New Zealand under the Optional Protocol to the Convention against Torture (OPCAT) has been presented to Parliament.

 Human Rights Commission Optional Protocol to the Convention Against Torture

 Legislation Crimes of Torture Act 1989